-View My Awards in the Finances tab on the MyHarper Portal shows how much financial support you are eligible to receive while enrolled at Harper College during the Fall and/or Spring semesters.
+View my Financial Aid Checklist and Details in the Finances tab on the MyHarper Portal lead you to see how much financial support you are eligible to receive while enrolled at Harper College during the Fall and/or Spring semesters.
 Financial aid availability for the Summer term is limited.
-You can view and print your financial aid awards directly from MyHarper.
+You can view and print your financial aid awards from MyHarper.

-Below are types of financial aid programs that may be listed on your View My Awards.
+Below are types of financial aid programs that may be listed on your View my Financial Aid Checklist and Details.
 This glossary will also help you with new terminology.

 Important: Since federal and state funding levels are not finalized or may be adjusted during the year, awards are subject to change.
 Awards could be also reduced if the government does not provide sufficient funding.

 Your financial aid awards may include grants (Pell, FSEOG and MAP), loans, federal work study, scholarships and veterans benefits.

 The Federal Pell Grant is the largest need-based grant program that can be used to pay for educational related expenses such as tuition, fees, books and supplies.
 Grant amounts are based on the student's expected family contribution as determined by the FAFSA.

 If you receive a Federal Pell Grant, the awarded amount listed is based on a full time enrollment of 12 credit hours each term and is prorated based on your enrollment.
 Your Pell Grant will likely be adjusted if you change your enrollment.

 The Year Round Federal Pell Grant allows students that were full time Fall and Spring semesters to receive a Summer Pell Grant if they enroll a minimum of 6 hours.
 Students that have remaining Pell from their original full time Pell award may not be subject to the 6 hours requirement.